Aymen568/CoT_health_monit/README.md

     - Clone the repo: git clone https://github.com/Aymen568/CoThealthmonit
     - Install Wildfly30
     - Install Nodered on your Raspberry pi and then load the content of flows.json into a new flow.
 Feel free to change the sensors and actuators pins, the MQTT broker, and the API link for getting a list of installed sensors.
     - Move into the api directory and run npm install to install the required dependencies.
-(Please ensure that you have node.js installed in your machine).
+(Please ensure that you have Java 21 installed in your machine).
-    - Open env.config.js and set your settings (certificate path, MQTT broker settings, and you Mongodb link).
+    - Open microprofile.config.properties and set your settings (certificate path, MQTT broker settings, and you Mongodb link).
     - Run npm start to start the server locally.
-    - Move into the frontend directory - make sure that you have flutter installed on your machine - run flutter pub get Then select whether you want to run on your mobile, emulator, or web and run flutter pub run.
+    - Move into the frontend directory - make sure that you have Wildfly installed on your machine.

 ## Architecture
 <div align="center">
   <img src="/docs/media/archi(1).png" alt="architecture" >